PHX Sky Train Stage 2 Automated People Mover System

 - Three traction power substations power 24 additional transit vehicles.

 - CMAR model allowed for overlapping design and construction to support fast-track delivery.

 - PCI Design Award, 2022, Precast/Prestressed Concrete Institute.

 - Envision® Gold Award, 2020, Institute for Sustainable Infrastructure (ISI), ISI Envision Awards.

 - PHX Sky Train relieves traffic congestion and reduces the airport’s daily vehicle count by 20,000, which reduces greenhouse gas emissions by nearly 6,000 tons annually.

 - Elimination of airport shuttle bus fleet ends bus emissions and curbside idling, providing additional air quality improvements.

-- LEED® Gold certification for the PHX Sky Train system recognizes sustainable design and construction.
+- Envision® Gold certification for the PHX Sky Train system recognizes sustainable design and construction.

 - Rapid transit connection to all major airport facilities and regional transit.